 The VTAP50 OEM module has been tested with its integrated loop antenna, printed on the PCB.
-The VTAP50 OEM module is designed so that you can carefully break the integrated antenna from the board and connect an external antenna.
-A list of tested external antennas is provided in Annex A. If any external antenna is attached to the VTAP50, that new arrangement will require a corresponding tuning circuit and FCC/ISED approval.
+The VTAP50-OEM module is designed so that you can carefully break the integrated antenna from the board, at which point it becomes a VTAP50-MOD reader module, and you can connect an external antenna.
+A list of tested external antennas is provided in Annex.
+If any external antenna is attached to the VTAP50, that new arrangement will require a corresponding tuning circuit and FCC/ISED approval.
 Contact vtap-support@dotorigin.com for details about tuning circuits and FCC/ISED approval for the tested external antennas.